Implementation and scale up

 Much scientific evidence has been generated around chronic disease prevention, but many studies are small scale and in selected participants.
 To improve overall health in Australia, programs which have been proven to work in prevention need to be scaled up to reach larger populations.

 This project will research implementation and scale up in the real world.
-It aims to enhance the population reach of effective prevention programs, understand more about when implementation happens, and provide methods, frameworks and practice guides for implementing and scaling up evidence-based chronic disease prevention practice.
+It aims to enhance the population reach of effective prevention programs, understand more about when implementation happens, and provide methods, frameworks and practice guides for implementing and scaling up evidence-based chronic disease prevention practice (visit the Resources tab on this page).

 How is the project addressing the issue?